jhhung/kISS/README.md

 See [Benchmark Section](experiment/README.md#benchmark)

 ## Citation
-Zheng-Dao Yang, Hsuan-Yu Kuo, Po-Wei Hsieh and Jui-Hung Hung, Efficient Construction and Utilization of k-ordered FM-indexes with kISS for Ultra Fast Read Mapping in Large Genomes.
+Zheng-Dao Yang, Hsuan-Yu Kuo, Po-Wei Hsieh and Jui-Hung Hung, Efficient Construction and Utilization of k-Ordered FM-indexes with kISS for Ultra-Fast Read Mapping in Large Genomes. https://doi.org/10.1093/bioinformatics/btae409

+This project utilizes efficient implementations for constructing k-ordered FM-indexes, as referenced from the following implementations:
+- k-ordered Directly Suffix Sort: Implemented using [simple-saca](https://github.com/Daniel-Liu-c0deb0t/simple-saca) by Daniel Liu.
+This method optimizes the k-ordered direct sorting of suffixes.
+- Induced Sort and Other SAIS Steps: [libsais](https://github.com/ilyagrebnov/libsais) provides efficient implementations for induced sorting and other essential steps in SAIS suffix array construction.

 ## Contact
 For any inquiries or additional information, contact Jui-Hung Hung via email jhh@cs.nycu.edu.tw